Montgomery County loosens restrictions on houses of worship, but keeps cap on indoor dining

 County health officials stood their ground for months, citing the 80 to 100 new coronavirus cases reported daily and an infection rate that still suggested a moderate rate of transmission in the suburb.
 But on Tuesday, officials decided to move forward with loosening the restriction.

-“Persistence overcomes resistance,” said Rabbi Herzel Krantz, chuckling.
+“Persistence overcomes resistance,” said Rabbi Herzel Kranz, chuckling.

-Krantz, 90, belongs to the Orthodox Silver Spring Jewish Center in Kemp Mill and is among a group of religious leaders who have lobbied since the summer for the county to loosen restrictions on religious gatherings.
+Kranz, 90, belongs to the Orthodox Silver Spring Jewish Center in Kemp Mill and is among a group of religious leaders who have lobbied since the summer for the county to loosen restrictions on religious gatherings.

-Krantz said he was feeling down over the Rosh Hashanah holiday — the first of the Jewish high holidays — this past weekend because his efforts had not been successful.
+Kranz said he was feeling down over the Rosh Hashanah holiday — the first of the Jewish high holidays — this past weekend because his efforts had not been successful.
 “Then all of a sudden, I get a call saying it’s going to happen,” he said.

-“It’s not completely what we wanted,” Krantz added.
+“It’s not completely what we wanted,” Kranz added.
 “But it’s enough for now.”

 While restrictions were loosened on houses of worship, county leaders continue to opt out of Hogan’s guidance to increase the capacity for dining indoors.